Nix0123/Simple_Employee_Managment_App/README.md

 Following is the description of the project, along with necessary info on deploying it:

 IMPLEMENTED ON: Apache Netbeans IDE 24.
-SERVER USED: Tomcat-10
+SERVER USED: Tomcat-10.
-Database ON: XAMPP LocatHost MySQL
+Database ON: XAMPP LocatHost MySQL.

-# Requirments before implemwntation:
+# Requirments before implementation:

 1. Create a database named "employeeDB" contaning a table named "employees" with the following schema:- -id Primary	int(11)	AUTO_INCREMENT